Suminaabdulla/tmdb-aster-assignment/README.md

 ### Using the Application

 - **Search for Movies:** Use the search bar at the top of the home screen to search for movies by title.
-- **View Movie Details:** Click on a movie from the list to view more details about it.

 ## Contributing

 To contribute to this project, fork the repository and create a pull request with your changes.

-## License

-This project is licensed under the MIT License.
-See the [LICENSE](LICENSE) file for more information.

 ## Acknowledgements